 The date the laboratory specimen was taken is used to assign cases to the appropriate week in this report.
-However, hospitalized/ICU cases are reported based on laboratory report date.
+Occasionally, if the specimen collection date is not available, the laboratory report date will be used.

-Epidemiology and Surveillance Manitoba Health, Healthy Living and Seniors flusurveillance@gov.mb.ca (204)786-7335
+Epidemiology and Surveillance Manitoba Health, Seniors and Active Living flusurveillance@gov.mb.ca (204)786-7335